a0still/adktoposit/knowledge_base/markdown/shrink_docs/05_troubleshooting/book_sku_variance.md

-# Troubleshooting: High Book vs SKU Variance
+# Troubleshooting High Book vs SKU Variance

-## Problem Statement
+## What does high Book vs SKU variance mean?

-Your department or store shows a significant Book vs SKU variance, meaning your system on-hand inventory (SKU) is lower than your financial records (Book).
-This indicates a high likelihood of shrink - loss of inventory that's impacting your profitability.
-Note: SKU represents system on-hands (~50% accurate), not physical counts.
+When a department or store shows significant **Book vs SKU variance**, the system on-hand inventory (SKU) is lower than the financial records (Book).
+This indicates a **high likelihood of shrink** on inventory day.

+**Understanding the Variance:**
+- **Book** = Financial records of what the store should have based on transactions
+- **SKU** = System on-hand inventory calculated from current on-hands (approximately 50% accurate)
+- **Variance** = Book minus SKU (when Book is higher, shrink is likely)

+**Important:** SKU represents system on-hands, NOT physical counts.
+Actual shrink is only measured during annual physical inventory.

-**What This Means:**
+**What High Variance Means:**
-- Missing merchandise that you paid for
+- **Missing merchandise** that was purchased but not accounted for
-- Financial losses affecting store performance
+- **Financial losses** affecting store profitability and performance metrics
-- Potential theft, errors, or operational issues
+- **Potential causes:** Theft (external or internal), operational errors, or process breakdowns
+- **Action required:** Immediate investigation to identify and address root cause

 ---

-## Common Causes
+## What are the common causes of high Book vs SKU variance?

+High Book vs SKU variance can result from multiple factors.
+Identify the specific cause to implement the correct solution:

 ### 1. **External Theft (Shoplifting)**